-Here at St Silas’ we are committed to ensuring an inclusive curriculum for all of our learners including those with disabilities, special educational needs and different cultural and ethnic backgrounds.
+Here at St Silas we are committed to ensuring an inclusive curriculum for all of our learners including those with Special Educational Needs or Disability.

 The SEND Information Report is available below

 1. What kinds of special educational needs do we make provision for in our school and what arrangements do we make for the admission of SEND pupils?

 We have high expectations at St Silas, but education is more than just working towards getting good exam results.
 We aim to educate the whole person through a broad and balanced curriculum that is focussed on excellence and enjoyment.
 Our aim is to develop ‘thinkers not just knowers’ and we hope that our children will be life long learners.
 We aim to develop children’s emotional intelligence so that they are ready and able to learn.
 We want them to be resilient so that they are able to pick themselves up and dust themselves off when things go wrong.
 We encourage them to try their hardest and do their best at all times.
 We ensure that we are an inclusive school where children can access work at their level and make progress they are proud of.